GideonFlynn/FSND-Linux-Server-Configuration/README.md

 #### The app now works with PostgreSQL

 This is a great time to test everything in the app and make sure nothing breaks.
-As you'd hope,no breaking changes have been made and everything runs smoothly.
+As you'd hope no breaking changes have been made and everything runs smoothly.

 --------